 Bear in mind, however, that servicers also offer modifications outside of the government's program.
 You might qualify for one even if you don't meet the government's requirements.

 The single most important step in obtaining a loan modification is providing the servicer with the exact information the servicer needs to make a decision.
 Each servicer has its own set of forms that must be completed, and its own requirements for the documentation you must provide.

-, provided at my request by Default Mitigation Management LLC, which is a lot better.
+Browse through photos of millions of home listings or search for rentals In my first stab at this problem, I placed the information required by each of the major servicers on my website.
+Now borrowers can access the DMM Document Wizard, provided at my request by Default Mitigation Management LLC, which is a lot better.
 Based on your answers to the questions it asks, you will be provided with a customized list of forms you must complete and documents you must provide.
 It is free and will take the guesswork out of what you need.